 - Carry out research relevant to College activities including regular publications and presentations in peer reviewed journals and presentations at both national and international conferences.

-- Act as programme director for undergraduate or postgraduate programmes in consultation with the Director of Learning & Teaching
+- Act as programme director for undergraduate and/or postgraduate programmes in consultation with the Director of Learning & Teaching and Education Programmes.

 - Participate in College meetings as appropriate.

 - Contribute to academic and disciplinary committees as requested.